ToBlick/cs101/slides/basic_computer_concepts.md

 ## File extensions

-How does your computer which software opens a file?
+How does your computer know which software opens a file?
 ```bash
 doc.docx
 doc.cpp